skedwards88/skedwards88.github.io/README.md

 # Puzzles and Games

-A collection of short webapp puzzles and games, built by Sarah Edwards and designed by Colin Thom and Sarah Edwards.
+A collection of short web app puzzles and games, built by Sarah Edwards and designed by Colin Thom and Sarah Edwards.

 All of the games are progressive web apps, so you can install them on your phone for easy access and offline play.

 [View Games](https://skedwards88.github.io/)